jeffThompson/CreativeProgramming1/Assignments/Week00_BootingUp.md

 4. Draw a curving line in from the edge of the paper.
 Each person should draw another curving line from the edge, not touching any other lines.
 Repeat.

-5. From Sol LeWitt (our twist: draw in one square, then pass to the person on your right)
+5. From Sol LeWitt, using pre-printed templates.
+(Our twist: draw in one square, then pass to the person on your right.)
 WORK FROM INSTRUCTIONS (1971):
 USING A BLACK, HARD CRAYON DRAW A TWENTY INCH SQUARE.
 DIVIDE THIS SQUARE INTO ONE INCH SQUARES.
 WITHIN EACH
 ONE INCH SQUARE, DRAW NOTHING, OR DRAW A DIAGONAL
 STRAIGHT LINE FROM CORNER TO CORNER OR TWO CROSSING
 STRAIGHT LINES DIAGONALLY FROM CORNER TO CORNER.

 6. Using the pre-printed shapes, draw a series of evenly-spaced points along the edge, about 20-30 of them.
 Pass the person on your right.
 On this new sheet, write a set of simple instructions about what to do from these points.
 Pass to the right again and carry out the instructions on this new sheet.

-***

-### GRADING RUBRIC
-Your project (and most upcoming ones) will be graded with the following rubric:

-**10%:** Project meets technical requirements (correct file format, naming convention, etc)
-**30%:** Project shows creativity, attention to visual quality (composition, color, etc)
-**30%:** Project shows clear use of technical material covered in class
-**30%:** Project shows investigation and exploration of assignment topic

 ***